Lisa Vanderpump Confronts Lala Over Fight With James Kennedy & Raquel

-On Vanderpump Rules, Lala Kent tries to convince boss, Lisa Vanderpump that everything was civil between herself, James Kennedy and his girlfriend, Raquel Leviss.
+On Vanderpump Rules, Lala Kent tries to convince boss, Lisa Vanderpump that everything was civil between herself, James Kennedy, and his girlfriend Raquel Leviss.
 But Vanderpump has been around the block a time or two with squabbles in her restaurants, and she’s not buying it, believing instead that harsh words were thrown around at the SUR brunch.

-Entertainment Tonight says that in a sneak peek of the upcoming episode, Lisa confronts Lala, asking her what happened between herself, James and Raquel at SUR’s “Brunch With Billie,” and the restaurant hostess explained that it was no big deal.
+Entertainment Tonight reports that in a sneak peek of the upcoming episode, Lisa confronts Lala, asking her what happened between herself, James, and Raquel at SUR’s “Brunch With Billie,” and the restaurant hostess explained that it was no big deal.

 “I was not aggressive.
 I said my piece, and then I left it at that.”